cwi-swat/rebel2/readme.md

 ```
 assert CantOverdrawAccount = always forall ac:Account | (ac is initialized => ac.balance >= 0);
 ```
 This assertion states that when an `Account` is initialized (read: not in a initialization or finalization state) it must always be the case that its balance is positive.
+Just like `assume`, `assert` can be specified using LTL and FOL operators.

 As mentioned earlier, Rebel<sup>2</sup> uses bounded model checking to verify whether an assertion holds.
 So before we can check our assertion we must specify what are the bounds we want to use.
 We can do this using a `config` statement as follows:
 ```